eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/02-generate-a-new-react-app-with-nx.md

 - Generate storybook story
 - Create a cypress spec

-_**Note:** Juri is using yarn on the course, so these notes will only contain the yarn version of running the commands, but you can use npx instead._
+_**Note:** Juri is using yarn on the course, so these notes will only contain the yarn version of running the commands, but you can use npm instead._

 ### Let's create the React Application